nikhilreddy3888/text-moderate/README.md

 }
 ```

 The output demonstrates a positive sentiment score, reflecting the text's overall positive tone.

+Here, "comparative" Score can be seen as main metric if it's zero netural and greater 0.5 is positive and less than -0.5 is negative

 ### Registering New Language for Sentiment Analysis